duchesneaumathieu/equihash/README.md

 python build_index.py configs/natural_mosaic_hashnet_0.15a.json -l100000 -wvalid -D2766
 python build_index.py configs/natural_mosaic_hashnet_0.1a.json -l100000 -wvalid -D2766
 ```
-Each commands takes about 5 minutes and create a 20GB hdf5 file in `indexes/`.
+Each command takes about 5 minutes to run, creating a 20GB hdf5 file in `indexes/`.
 Use `python build_index.py --help` for more options.

 ## Encoding the queries
-Similar to encoding the database, however we set `-L1000000` to only encode the first 1M queries.
+Similar to encoding the database, however, we set `-L1000000` to only encode the first 1M queries.
 Furthermore, we use the seed 3054 (0xBEE).
-If we use 2766, the queries will be exactly the same as the database (and every model would have 100% recall).
+If we use 2766, the queries will be the same as the first 1M chunk of the database (and every model would have 100% recall).
 ```sh
 python encode_mosaics.py configs/natural_mosaic_shannon_hamming_64c3.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D3054 -L1000000
 python encode_mosaics.py configs/natural_mosaic_shannon_hamming_64c3_32c4.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D3054 -L1000000